Open-Models-Startup/docs-vite/docs/guides/user-guide/what-is-openmodels.md

 ### Build whole educational experiences

 You like the idea of running Node.js in the browser and feel inspired to build your own editor?
 No worries.
-Our [WebContainers API](/platform/api/webcontainer-api) allows you to use our technology to power your own playgrounds.
+Our [iHub API](/platform/api/webcontainer-api) allows you to use our technology to power your own playgrounds.

 ### Rapid prototyping